python/cpython/Doc/library/enum.rst

 Boolean value of ``Enum`` classes and members
 """""""""""""""""""""""""""""""""""""""""""""

-``Enum`` members that are mixed with non-Enum types (such as :class:`int`, :class:`str`, etc.) are evaluated according to the mixed-in type's rules; otherwise, all members evaluate as :data:`True`.
+:class:`Enum` members that are mixed with non-:class:`Enum` types (such as :class:`int`, :class:`str`, etc.) are evaluated according to the mixed-in type's rules; otherwise, all members evaluate as :data:`True`.
 To make your own Enum's boolean evaluation depend on the member's value add the following to your class::

     def __bool__(self):
         return bool(self.value)

-``Enum`` classes always evaluate as :data:`True`.
+:class:`Enum` classes always evaluate as :data:`True`.

 ``Enum`` classes with methods